 In plants, gene transfer has been observed in species that cannot cross-pollinate by normal means.
 Transposons or “jumping genes” have been shown to transfer between rice and millet plant species.
 Furthermore, fungal species feeding on yew trees, from which the anti-cancer drug paclitaxel is derived from the bark, have acquired the ability to make paclitaxel themselves, a clear example of gene transfer.

 In animals, a particularly interesting example of HGT occurs within the aphid species (Figure 20.13).
 Aphids are insects that vary in color based on carotenoid content.
 Carotenoids are pigments made by a variety of plants, fungi, and microbes, and they serve a variety of functions in animals, who obtain these chemicals from their food.
 Humans require carotenoids to synthesize vitamin A, and we obtain them by eating orange fruits and vegetables: carrots, apricots, mangoes, and sweet potatoes.
 On the other hand, aphids have acquired the ability to make the carotenoids on their own.
 According to DNA analysis, this ability is due to the transfer of fungal genes into the insect by HGT, presumably as the insect consumed fungi for food.
-A carotenoid enzyme called a desaturase is responsible for the red coloration seen in certain aphids, and it has been further shown that when this gene is inactivated by mutation, the aphids revert back to their more common green color (Figure 20.13).
+A carotenoid enzyme called a desaturase is responsible for the red coloration seen in certain aphids, and it has been further shown that when this gene is mutated and the enzyme looses activity, the aphids revert back to their more common green color (Figure 20.13).

 Barbara McClintock (1902–1992) discovered transposons while working on maize genetics.